 Football: Totti confirms retirement to take Roma role

-ROME: Francesco Totti confirmed his retirement on Monday (Jul 17), the Roma legend announcing he will take a directorship role at the Serie A club.
+ROME: Francesco Totti confirmed his retirement on Monday (Jul 17), the Roma legend announcing "a new adventure" in his storied career as he takes up a directorship role at the Serie A club.

 "The first part of my life as a football player is over and now another more important one is about to begin," Totti wrote on his Facebook page.